geaxgx/depthai_blazepose/README.md

 ![Host mode](img/pipeline_host_mode.png)
 ![Edge mode](img/pipeline_edge_mode.png)

 *Note : the Edge mode schema is missing a custom NeuralNetwork node between the ImageManip node on the right and the landmark NeuralNetwork.
-The custom NeuralNetwork runs a very simple model that normalize (divide by 255) the output image from the ImageManip node.
-This is a temporary fix, can be removed when depthai ImageManip node will support setFrameType(RGBF16F16F16p).*
+This custom NeuralNetwork runs a very simple model that normalize (divide by 255) the output image from the ImageManip node.
+This is a temporary fix, should be removed when depthai ImageManip node will support setFrameType(RGBF16F16F16p).*

 ## Install